CuyZ/Valinor/docs/pages/mapping/type-strictness.md

 ## Flexible mode

-If the limitations are too restrictive, the mapper can be made more flexible to cancel all strict rules declared above and enable value casting when possible.
+If the limitations are too restrictive, the mapper can be made more flexible to disable all strict rules declared above and enable value casting when possible.

 ```php
 (new \CuyZ\Valinor\MapperBuilder())